CissiWong/weather-api/README.md

 ### :boom: Success!

-After completing this assignment you should be confortable in using simple API's and know what an API is and what to use it for.
-You should also know how to use Javascript objects in json and how to output the data into a website.
+After completing this assignment you should know whan an API is, and what you could use one for.
+You should be comfortable using simple APIs to fetch data onto your page, and you should know how to fetch the values you want from a blob of JSON.

 ---